New User Guide¶

 By design, the OMV/Debian operating system installs on its own partition, segregated from data.
 This makes copying or cloning the openmediavault boot/OS drive an easy process.
 So, one might ask, why is a clone or a copy of the operating system important?

 Building openmediavault, from scratch, using the installer ISO is a 15-minute proposition, give or take.
-While it takes longer, roughly 45 minutes to an hour, the actual hands-on portion of an SBC build is even less.
+While it takes longer, roughly 30 to 45 minutes, the actual hands-on portion of an SBC build is even less.

 As users configure their servers, add services, reconfigure shares, move their data around, tweak access controls, etc., servers tend to become “works in progress”.
 Configuring a server to the user’s preferences can be an evolution that may take weeks or even months.
 If a complete server rebuild is required, the customization, add-ons, and the collection of various user tweaks may take several hours to recreate.
 It is this time and effort that Operating System Backup will preserve.